opensearch-project/documentation-website/_api-reference/nodes-apis/nodes-stats.md

-search.suggest_total | Integer | The total number of shard suggest operations. search.suggest_time_in_millis | Integer | The total amount of time for all shard suggest operations, in milliseconds. search.suggest_current | Integer | The number of shard suggest operations that are currently running. search.search_idle_reactivate_count_total | Integer | The total number of times for all shards being activated from idle state. search.request | Object | Statistics about coordinator search operations for the node. search.request.took.time_in_millis | Integer | The total amount of time taken for all search requests, in milliseconds. search.request.took.current | Integer | The number of search requests that are currently running.
+search.suggest_total | Integer | The total number of shard suggest operations. search.suggest_time_in_millis | Integer | The total amount of time for all shard suggest operations, in milliseconds. search.suggest_current | Integer | The number of shard suggest operations that are currently running. search.search_idle_reactivate_count_total | Integer | The total number of times all shards have been activated from an idle state. search.request | Object | Statistics about coordinator search operations for the node. search.request.took.time_in_millis | Integer | The total amount of time taken for all search requests, in milliseconds. search.request.took.current | Integer | The number of search requests that are currently running.